DeclarativeHub/ReactiveKit/README.md

 }
 ```

-If your class is a subclass or a descendent of NSObject, ReactiveKit provides the bag as an extension property `rBag` that you can you out of the box.
+If your class is a subclass or a descendent of NSObject, ReactiveKit provides the bag as an extension property `rBag` that you can use out of the box.

 ```swift
 class MyViewController: UIViewController {